 All our tours are accompanied by an academic ‘trip scholar’ as well as local guides.
 The local guide or guides provide the day-to-day guiding on our tours, whilst the trip lecturer will give regular lectures on his/her specialist subject throughout to provide an academic overview.
 Lectures/talks usually last 30-40 minutes including questions and answers (if applicable).
 These are generally held in the evenings before dinner and attendance is optional.
 We don’t usually specify before travel which days the lectures will be given (for operational reasons) but guests can expect them roughly every other day as a minimum, with some lecturers giving some kind of talk or presentation more frequently.

-Optional Post-Tour: 4 night Osa Peninsula and Corcovado National Park
+Optional Post-Tour: 3 night/4 day Osa Peninsula and Corcovado National Park

 For those with more time, we have arranged an optional group post-tour with local guides to what National Geographic has termed “the most biologically intense place on earth”, the Parque Nacional Corcovado.
 The last great tract of original tropical rainforest in Pacific Central America, it is home to dozens of endangered species including Baird’s tapir, the elusive giant anteater and the spectacularly large harpy eagle.